Communities across Colorado voted on ballot issues

 There also were cities voting on legalizing marijuana and flavored tobacco.

-The city of Craig, in Colorado’s northwest corner, narrowly voted to increase sales tax on retail marijuana to fund a new library and museum.
+The city of Craig (in the northwestern corner of Colorado) narrowly voted to increase sales tax on retail marijuana to fund a new library and museum.

 In Denver, citizens voted to retain a law prohibiting the sale of flavored tobacco products.

-In Springfield, in southeast Colorado, voters failed to enact a new law allowing the cultivation, manufacture and selling of marijuana products.
+And in Springfield (in the southeastern corner of Colorado), voters failed to enact a new law allowing the cultivation, manufacture, and selling of marijuana products.

-In Central City, west of Denver, voters turned down granting a permit for sexually oriented businesses in the historic downtown gambling district.
+In Central City (in the mountains west of Denver), voters turned down granting a permit for sexually oriented businesses in the historic downtown gambling district.

-In an unusual joint effort, the cities of Craig, Hayden, Oak Creek, Yampa and Steamboat Springs each approved by separate votes the formation of the Yampa Valley Regional Transportation Authority.
+In an unusual joint effort, the cities of Craig, Hayden, Oak Creek, Yampa, and Steamboat Springs (in the Yampa River Valley in northwestern Colorado), each approved by separate votes the formation of the Yampa Valley Regional Transportation Authority.

 This list of 138 ballot questions decided by Colorado cities and towns in the November 2025 elections was provided by the Colorado Municipal League.